 A road map for achieving universal care for kidney diseases

-To mark the World Kidney Day which falls this year on March 14, The George Institute for Global Health, presents a road map for achieving universal care for kidney diseases, and identifies priority areas for kidney disease research, policy-making, and actions by the clinical community.
+Coinciding with the World Kidney Day which was observed on March 14 this year, the George Institute for Global Health has come up with a road map for achieving universal care for kidney diseases and has identified priority areas for kidney disease research, policy-making, and actions by the clinical community.

 The measures suggested in a paper entitled “Universal Care for Kidney Diseases: Sustainable Development or Path to Financial Ruin”, include a renewed focus on early intervention, innovating later-stage care and improving the evidence base for policymakers.